KosinskiLab/pyTME/doc/quickstart/matching/example.rst

 - **cutoff_target/cutoff_template**: By defining a minimal enclosing box containing all significant density values, the execution time can be significantly improved.

-- **pad_edges**: Pad each dimension of the target by the template shape.
+- **pad_target_edges**: Pad each dimension of the target by the template shape.
 This helps to avoid erroneous scores at the boundaries. |project| will automatically set this flag if the target has to be split to fit into memory, as otherwise grid-like artifacts will be present in the scores.
 Setting this option will typically yield a longer runtime.

-- **pad_fourier**: Zero pad the target to the full convolution shape, which is defined as cumulative box size of template and target minus one.
-Setting this option improves numerical stability, but yields a longer runtime.
-When working with large data such as tomograms this flag does not need to be set.

 - **no_centering**: Omit moving the template's center of mass to the center of a new box that is sufficiently sized to represent all rotations.